wlsong/PyLipID/README.md

 python pylipid.py f ./run_1/md.xtc ./run_2/md.xtc -c ./run_1/protein_lipids.gro ./run_2/protein_lipids.gro -cutoffs 0.55 1.0 -lipids POPC CHOL POP2 -nprot 1 -resi_list 10-30 50-70 100-130 -save_dataset -pdb XXXX.pdb -chain A -pymol_gui False

 ```
-The recommended dual-cutoff for coarse-grained simulations is **0.55 1.0**, and **0.35 0.55** for atomistic simulations.
+The recommended dual-cutoff for coarse-grained simulations is **0.55 1.0**, and for atomistic simulations is **0.35 0.55** .
 But it's always reccommended for users to do some test on their systems.

 ## Developers: